-As locals and expert guides in all things Miami, the team at Miami Culinary Tours has put together the ultimate Miami Beach travel guide.
-We break down where to stay, what to do, and, of course, where to eat while you’re visiting this Florida gem.
+As locals and expert guides in all things Magic City, the team at Miami Culinary Tours has put together the ultimate Miami Beach travel guide.
+We’ll help you navigate where to stay, what to see, and, of course, where to eat while making the most of your time in this Floridian gem.

-Keep reading for our tips and tricks for visiting Miami Beach, or feel free to contact us for more details on our Miami food tours.
+Keep reading for our insider tips and tricks for visiting Miami Beach, or feel free to contact us for more details on our Miami food and culture tours.

-Miami Beach is located just off the coast of Miami, with public transportation such as taxis frequently traveling between the two.
-While in Miami Beach, you can make use of the public buses, or the free trolley services.
-There are four trolley routes on the island, and the trolleys run every day of the week, from morning to evening.
+Miami Beach is located just off the coast of Miami, with transportation such as taxis frequently traveling between the two.
+While in Miami Beach, you can make use of the public buses or the free Miami Beach trolley services.
+There are four trolley routes on the island, and they operate every day from 8 AM to 11 PM, with several distinct loops covering South Beach, Mid‑Beach, North Beach, and other key corridors.

-While summer may seem like the obvious answer, with high temperatures perfect for seeing the beach, it’s also the most wet and humid time of year.
+While summer may seem like the obvious answer, with high temperatures perfect for hitting the beach, it’s also the wettest and most humid time of year.
 Winter is, in fact, the peak season in Miami Beach, with cooler temperatures and dry weather providing optimal sightseeing conditions.
 The shoulder seasons provide a happy medium in terms of weather and prices, but expect the partygoers to arrive in spring for a break.

-For a more detailed overview, check out our guide to the best time to visit Miami.
+For a more detailed overview of this all-important topic, check out our guide to the best time to visit Miami.

 Whether you’re a beach bum or a cultural connoisseur, Miami Beach has something for you.
 Below are just some of our top picks for things to do in Miami Beach, but believe us when we say there’s so much more!